Study: AudioEye detects up to 2.5x more issues than other tools

 Compliance

-Title III of the ADA: Defined, Outlined, and Explained
+Title III of the ADA: What It Is and What It Requires

 Title III of the Americans with Disabilities Act requires businesses that serve the public — both online and in person — to provide equal access to people with disabilities.
 Failure to comply can lead to lawsuits, reputational damage, and more.
 Below, you’ll learn exactly what Title III of the ADA is and how to meet compliance requirements.